Governor of Bali: Anak Agung Bagus Sutedja

 Anak Agung Bagus Suteja (August 14, 1959-1966) was the first governor to lead Bali.
 He was previously the regional head of Bali when it was still a residency of the Nusa Tenggara Islands province.
 Bagus Sutedja began his career when the Balinese government experienced a political system transition from an autocratic-regency kingdom system to an integrated government of the Republic of Indonesia.
 In 1958, when Bali became a separate province, and the People's Representative Council-Gotong Royong national legislature (DPR-GR) was formed.
 The DPR-GR functions elected the regional head (Governor) of Bali, which changed the political map of Bali.
 At that time there were two camps of the Indonesian National Party (PNI) competing to nominate a governor, namely the Anak Agung Bagus Sutedja camp and the I Nyoman Mantik camp.
 However, Sukarno and the PNI elite chose Bagus Sutedja because of his political closeness and Bagus Sutedja's experience in managing the Bali region when it was a residency.
 Bagus Sutedja was inaugurated by President Sukarno on August 14, 1959.

 The major problem faced by Bali during the era of Governor Bagus Sutedja was the aftermath of the G30S 1965 military coup attempt and the heating up of tensions between the PNI political elite between the Anak Agung Bagus Sutedja camp and the I Nyoman Mantik and Wedastera Suyasa camp.
 This political conflict and polarization gave birth to the dark event of the Human Rights tragedy (HAM) of the mass slaughter of Balinese people in 1965-1966, where the people and PNI political elites of the Sukarnoist elements in the Sutedja camp were killed, people suspected of being affiliated with the Indonesian Communist Party (PKI) were killed and artists and critics of the government were punished without trial.
 After the G30S, Sutedja was officially invited by Chairul Saleh as the Chairman of the MPRS to Bandung and President Sukarno to Jakarta in December 1965, and lived temporarily in Jakarta with his family, but after July 29, 1966, he was picked up by the military and his fate is unknown and his body was found.
+This major problem has changed the social and cultural patterns of Balinese society, which used to be characterized by demonstrations, parades, and critical demonstrations against the government, to a state of calm and harmony towards the government.